sookm/sookm/README.md

 ### Hi there 👋
-👩💻I am an entry-level developer.
+�👨‍💻  I am an entry-level developer.